 Our attorneys' credentials underscore the firm's commitment to this area of law.
 In fact, many of our lawyers have more than 20 years of experience practicing fidelity law.
 Additionally, several of our senior partners have served as claims and management personnel for major carriers in the industry.
 The result of this experience and dedication to fidelity law is not only a group of highly skilled attorneys who can handle complex matters efficiently and from a business perspective, but also myriad satisfied clients who appreciate working with lawyers who understand their business needs.

 Like a boutique law firm, Hinshaw has a tight knit group of attorneys who focus exclusively on fidelity law.
 We bring an intense focus to our work, which some large-firm attorneys may lack.
-At the same time, we have a national footprint, with approximately 525 attorneys in 11 states and 25 offices, who provide close support to our fidelity lawyers.
-This allows us to service our client’s matter in any venue in which it may arise — from a small-town county court to the U.S. federal courts.
+At the same time, we have attorneys nationwide who provide close support to our fidelity lawyers.
+This allows us to service our client's matter in any venue in which it may arise, from a small-town county court, to the U.S. federal courts.
 Our attorneys also have experience handling international fidelity litigation.

 The breadth of our practice allows us to handle our clients' matters in whatever shape they take and whatever practice areas are involved, including banking, bankruptcy, workouts, construction, employment, secured transactions, environmental matters, securities, tax, workers' compensation, commercial litigation, collections, professional liability and virtually any other practice area that might be involved in a fidelity matter.